 Bush nursing hospitals continued to thrive throughout Victoria, and played a vital role in the delivery of health services until the 1990s – when the political and economic landscape changed.
 Health insurance rates plummeted to 28 per cent and small bush nursing hospitals ceased to be viable and closed their doors.

 Driven by those changes, the Boards of the Hastings and Mornington Bush Nursing Hospitals decided to amalgamate, and The Bays Hospital Group Inc. was created in 1997.

 Our maternity unit is considered one of the finest in the country, and in 2013 Medibank Private customers awarded us the Highest Rated Maternity Unit in Australia.
 We’re very proud of that result and continue to work hard to improve on it in all areas of the hospital.

 In recent years we have turned our focus to the development and expansion of services and facilities in anticipation of forecast growth and development in the region and of an ageing population.

 2014–15 saw a number of new consulting suites built and some existing ones renovated in Mornington.
 Many local doctors have chosen to base their practice at our facilities and this enhances service delivery and helps us build valuable relationships with the practitioner community.

 Our day infusion unit opened in January 2016.
 It broadens the scope of our services considerably to offer infusions and haematology as well as chemotherapy and oncology.

-Also progressing well are plans for our new maternity unit and the refurbishment of the birthing suites and special care nursery.
-Due for completion in late-2016, this work is timely.
-It will modernise, refresh and increase our capacity.
+Our new maternity unit and the refurbishment of the birthing suites and special care nursery opened in 2017.
+It has modernised, refreshed and increased our capacity.